IBM/aspera-cli/README.erb.md

 * Faspex
 * Console
 * Orchestrator
-* Files
+* Aspera on Cloud
 * ATS
 * and more...

 `aslmcli` provides the following features:

 * Supports most Aspera server products (on-premise and SaaS)
-* Command options can be provided on command line, in configuration file, in env var, in files (products URL, credentials or any option)
+* Options can be provided on command line, in configuration file, in env var, in files (products URL, credentials or any option)
 * Commands, Option values and Parameters can be provided in short format (must be unique)
 * FASP [transfer agent](#agents) can be: FaspManager (local ascp), or Connect Client, or a transfer node
 * Transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes